eduardosilva/entity-framework-guide/README.md

 }
 ```

-* When to use complex type you should initialize it in the constructor method, so you avoid problems either inserting a new record or using the attach method.
+* When to use complex type you should initialize it in the constructor, so you avoid problems either inserting a new record or using the attach method.

 ```c#
 //Complex type